openharmony/docs/en/contribute/OpenHarmony-security-test-guide.md

 ## Secure Coding Test

-1. Review the code of each module, and ensure that the code complies with the [Code Style](./code-contribution.md#code-style).
+1. Review the code of each module, and ensure that the code complies with the [Coding Style](./code-contribution.md#coding-style).

 2. Use a dedicated tool to scan the code and ensure all the alarms are cleared.
 A secure code scanning tool has been integrated in the OpenHarmony gated check-in.